NA-MIC/ProjectWeek/common/Discord.md

-## How to use discord in Project Week
+## How to use Discord in Project Week

 For Project Weeks that need to be held virtually, the community uses Discord in addition to Zoom as the main chat communication device.